Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **Minor Point 11:** "Why is magnitude 21 the faint cutoff for the stellar sample used in this work?
 Does this correspond to the sensitivity limit of PLATO?
 Is it the magnitude at which stars stop being relevant as potential contaminants? "

 **Response:** The magnitude cutoff does not correspond to a specific PLATO sensitivity limit but rather reflects the completeness and reliability limits of our stellar catalog source.
+We have added: in Section 5.1 "This magnitude range and cutoff for faint targets comes from Gaia DR3,  rather than PLATO sensitivity constraints."

 **Manuscript Changes:**